Suyash38/demo/README.md

 # demo
-this is my first github project. author- Suyash Sinha
+This is my first github project.
+Author- Suyash Sinha